raoguchi/LoL-Top-Lane-Analysis/README.md

 - Baron Slayed

 To reason with my I did not use towers, inhibitors, or total objectives is because these will provide uninformative result.
 The objective of playing a game in league of legends is to destroy the other team's "nexus" or core.
-The nexus is protected by 3 outer towers, 3 inner towers, 3 inhibitor towers, and 2 nexus towers.
+The nexus is protected by 3 outer towers, 3 inner towers, 3 inhibitor towers, 3 inhibitors, and 2 nexus towers.
 Therefore, if a team has a high towers destroyed or inhibitor's destroyed count, it is most likely that these teams will win.

 As for the hyperparameters, this will be tuned based off of the available hyperparamters in a RandomForestClassifier.
-I have specifically chosen criterion, depth, min_split as this will create 140 unique combinations that the model will look to choose from.
+I have specifically chosen criterion, min_split, and depth as this will create 140 unique combinations that the model will look to choose from.

-The idea behind criterion is that GridSearch uses gini as its default form.
-The simple change to entropy is not meant to reveal something new, it is a mere safeguard there is an off chance that accuracy will improve.
+- The idea behind criterion is that GridSearch uses gini as its default form.
+The simple change to entropy is not meant to reveal something new, it is a mere safeguard as there is an off chance that accuracy will improve.
-The minimum number of sample is being adjusted to test against model variance.
+- The minimum number of samples is being adjusted to test against model variance.
 The greater the value, the lower the variance the model will have.
-As for the max_depth, it is about creating more splits as the depth increases.
+- As for the max_depth, it is about creating more splits as the depth increases.
 So if there are any points of overlaps, I believe that small shifts in the data will be more accurately classified.

 <table>
 <thead>